Promoting Black American Role Models

 "Malcolm X, Do You Believe In Racial Segregation?"
 (1963)

-The Democrat Party in the United States has too much Globalist influence and do not represent white jews and white gentiles, blacks or anyone as the democrats were against the abolishment of slavery as well as , blacks or anyone as the democrats were against the abolishment of slavery as well as they founded the Klu Klax Klan.
+The Democrat Party in the United States has too much Globalist influence and do not represent blacks, white jews, white gentiles.
+The democrats were against the abolishment of slavery and they founded the Klu Klax Klan.
 The following information will reveil everything.

 The Democrats: •……..